Welcome to the first post in the official blog of Bytellect LLC.

 - Geared toward both aspiring and working programmers, software developers, software engineers, software testers, computer engineers, embedded systems developers, managers, and others interested in the computing craft.
 Everyone is welcome – from students to hobbyists to experienced software professionals to C-suite execs in three-piece suits and/or one-piece hoodies.

 - Focused primarily on the world of software, but we won’t shy away from firmware and hardware topics.
 We’ll also discuss vintage computing, computing history, and management topics.

-- Filled with accurate information and solid professional advice, based on many years of real-world experience in software engineering, management, embedded systems, and training/mentoring programmers.
+- Filled with accurate information and solid professional advice, based on many years of real-world experience in software engineering, management, embedded systems, and training/mentoring new and experienced programmers.

 - Designed to inform you, challenge you, engage with you, improve your knowledge, skills, and productivity — even occasionally entertain you.

 And we suspect this blog will evolve, with your participation and feedback.

 What’s in a name…Bytellect?